dra2020/dra-analytics/README.md

 # dra-analytics

-The dra-analytics library consolidates all the metrics used in DRA in one place.
+This repo & package consolidates all the metrics used in DRA analytics into one place.
+It starts as v2, because v1 was delivered by a combination repos & packages:

+- district-analytics
+- dra-score
+- dra-graph
+- compactness, and
+- racial voting

+This repo & package can be integrated into other tools.
+A CLI is forthcoming.

-These libraries are normally included like this:
+The libraries here are normally included like this:

     import { Compactness, Equal, Graph, Minority, Partisan, Splitting } from '@dra2020/dra-analytics';

 Then the various functions of the different sets are available under their appropriate symbol.

-These are the main libraries:
+These are all the libraries:

-- [Compactness](./docs/compactness.md): [TODO: Describe compactness library].
+- [Compactness](./docs/compactness.md): [TODO: Describe Compactness library].
-- [Equal](./docs/equal.md): [TODO: Describe equal population library].
+- [Equal](./docs/equal.md): [TODO: Describe Equal population library].
-- [Graph](./docs/graph.md): [TODO: Describe graph library].
+- [Graph](./docs/graph.md): [TODO: Describe Graph library].
-- [Minority](./docs/minority.md): [TODO: Describe minority library].
+- [Minority](./docs/minority.md): [TODO: Describe Minority library].
-- [Partisan](./docs/partisan.md): [TODO: Describe partisan library].
+- [Partisan](./docs/partisan.md): [TODO: Describe Partisan library].
+- [Rate](./docs/rate.md): [TODO: Describe Rate library].
-- [Splitting](./docs/splitting.md): [TODO: Describe splitting library].
+- [Splitting](./docs/splitting.md): [TODO: Describe Splitting library].

-There are also support Types and Utils libraries.
+- [Types](./docs/Types.md): [TODO: Describe Types library].
+- [Utils](./docs/Utils.md): [TODO: Describe Utils library].

 The analytics in DRA include metrics favored by, and build on the work of, [many scholars](./docs/attributions.md).